dosshell/gllpp/README.md

     ...
     glInit(); // Bind OpenGL functions
     ...
-    GLerror err = glGetError(); // The debugger can now interpret it as "GL_INVALID_ENUM" instead of the value 1280.
+    GLerror err = glGetError(); // The debugger can with GLL++ interpret it as "GL_INVALID_ENUM" instead of the value 1280.
 ```

-You currently need to append glpp.hpp manually if your function is not present.
+You currently need to append gllpp.hpp manually if your function is not present.
 You can also remove binds that your are not using.